35 of THE Best National Parks in Europe You Need to Visit

 The boat tour offers two stops, St Bartholomew and Salet.
 Along the way, the boat will slow down and blow a blast on a trumpet and the incredible echoes bounce back from the mountain walls.

-This incredible lake is often mistaken for a fjord due to its close proximity of the steep mountain right next to the water’s edge.
+This incredible lake is often mistaken for a fjord due to its close proximity to the steep mountain right next to the water’s edge.

 At the St Bartholomew’s stop, sits a pilgrimage church.
 The church stands out because of the beautiful baroque architecture of its red onion dome roof with the rugged Alps providing a stunning backdrop.